 Special Report: The World’s Youngest Populations

-world population surpassed the seven billion milestone and the population aged below 30 accounted for more than half of the world's population.
+At the beginning of 2012, the size of the world population surpassed the seven billion milestone and the population aged below 30 accounted for more than half of the world’s population.
 The size of this young population continues to grow at a robust pace, particularly in developing economies where an unprecedented number of children are moving into adolescence.
 Decisions made about size and birth spacing of their families will determine population and consumer trends over the coming decades.

 - The proportion of population aged below 30 in the global population stood at 50.5% in 2012, down from 62.1% in 1980.
 Over decades, social and cultural changes towards smaller family sizes have lowered birth and fertility rates.
 Meanwhile public health initiatives and advances in modern medicine have lengthened life in both developed economies and developing economies;